What Are Legal Internships and Where Can I Do One?

 - General office administration

-There are a large number of internship opportunities available in organisations that can give you an idea of how the Legal System functions in human rights law, EU law and criminal law, among others.
+There are a large number of internship opportunities available in organisations that can give you an idea of how the legal system functions in human rights law, EU law and criminal law and commercial law.